Data Centers in Foshan

 Energy infrastructure in Foshan is purpose-built to support massive industrial demand, offering stability for large-scale data deployments.

 Average Cost Of Power: $0.08/kWh, as of June 2025.
-This rate provides a significant cost advantage over Tier 1 global metros, directly lowering the total cost of ownership for high-density colocation.
-The mix includes approximately 30% renewables as of December 2025.
+This rate offers a significant cost advantage over global Tier 1 metros, directly lowering the total cost of ownership for high-density colocation.
+The energy mix includes approximately 30% renewables as of January 2026.

-Power Grid Reliability: The local grid is well-engineered with multi-substation support.
-Redundant transmission lines are standard in major data center corridors to handle the load of Foshan’s heavy industrial sectors as of December 2025.
+Power Grid Reliability: The infrastructure is well-engineered for heavy industrial demand with multi-substation support as of January 2026.
+Redundant transmission lines are standard in the primary data center corridors to handle the load of Foshan’s manufacturing sectors.

 Market Access, Business & Tax Climate